The toolbar isn’t displayed!¶

 DEBUG = True in your project’s

-settings.
-It will also only display if the mimetype of the response is
+(see Configuring Internal IPs).
+It will also only display if the mimetype of the

 Be aware of middleware ordering and other middleware that may intercept requests and return responses.
 Putting the debug toolbar middleware after the Flatpage middleware, for example, means the toolbar will not show up on flatpages.

 The Debug Toolbar is designed to introduce as little overhead as possible in the rendering of pages.
 However, depending on your project, the overhead may become noticeable.
 In extreme cases, it can make development impractical.
 Here’s a breakdown of the performance issues you can run into and their solutions.

 The Debug Toolbar works in two phases.
 First, it gathers data while Django handles a request and stores this data in memory.
 Second, when you open a panel in the browser, it fetches the data on the server and displays it.

 If you’re seeing excessive CPU or memory consumption while browsing your site, you must optimize the “gathering” phase.
 If displaying a panel is slow, you must optimize the “rendering” phase.